CloudLabsAI-Azure/Microsoft-Nerdio-Training-Lab/Hands-on lab/getting-started-V2.md

-# Getting Started with Your AZ-900: Microsoft Azure Fundamentals Workshop
+# Getting Started with Your Nerdio Manager for MSP Workshop

-Welcome to your AZ-900: Microsoft Azure Fundamentals workshop!
-We've prepared a seamless environment for you to explore and learn about foundational knowledge of cloud concepts in general and Microsoft Azure in particular.
+Welcome to your Nerdio Manager for MSP workshop!
+We've prepared a seamless environment for you to explore and learn about how-to setup a working AVD environment end-to-end in a typical Enterprise model.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment